scharlau/rails-travelagent/README.md

 This application has had nothing done for its styling.
 It is 'fresh out of the box' with a focus on 'how' components work, and no concern with 'how it looks'.

+### History
 By the way, some of you might recognise this app as being based on the travel agent example from the O'Reilly Enterprise JavaBeans book.
-This is, indeed, a take on that old scenario.
+This is, indeed, a take on that old scenario. https://books.google.co.uk/books/about/Enterprise_JavaBeans_3_0.html?id=kD-bAgAAQBAJ&redir_esc=y

+### Building the app
+Download the code
+Bundle install
+rails webpacker:install
+yarn install --missing files
+rake db:migrate
+rake db:seed (this loads two harbours into the database) rake ships:seed_cabins (this loads the made up data for the app) rails server

 ## Deployed to Heroku
 Running as rough working example to see how it can be done